Bluejays, unite! We have returned to in-person, campus-based learning and living, plus a full array of on-campus courses and activities.

 To keep our community safe and successful, please follow the steps outlined below to help us all navigate the ongoing COVID-19 pandemic.

-Spring Term Guidelines
+Fall Term Guidelines

 - We highly recommend that individuals get vaccinated and boosted.
 Vaccines and boosters continue to be among the most effective tools to combat COVID-19 and help protect our community.